Volts and other electrical terms

 Photon

 In 1900 Max Planck quantified the smallest unit of heat change or "action" as 6.626 × 10−34 joule per hertz (joule seconds).
 In 1905 Albert Einstein associated this quantum or minimal element of the energy, to the electromagnetic wave itself.
-Between 1925-1930 the photon became its favoured name, a force carrier having no mass but possessing momentum, with visible light measured at 10−19 joule.
+Between 1925-1930 the photon became its favoured name, a force carrier having no mass but possessing energy (size) and momentum (direction), with visible light measured at 10−19 joule.
 In modern physics, its repulsion of two electrons is described by a scattering process, where the two electrons bounce off one another through the passing of an intermediate photon.
-Electronvolt An associated term that also developed in France in 1925-1930 was the electronvolt or eV, defined as 1.6 x 10−19 Joule.
+See too its closeness to the Greek word "Pneuma" and Hebrew "Ruach".
+Translated in English as "Spirit", meaning a blast of air.
+John 3:8 "The wind (pneuma) blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
+So is everyone who is born of the Spirit (Pneuma)."
+Acts 2:2 "a sound from heaven, as of a rushing mighty wind" Electronvolt An associated term that also developed in France in 1925-1930 was the electronvolt or eV, defined as 1.6 x 10−19 Joule.
 One eV corresponds to an infrared photon with a wavelength of 1,240 nm nanometres and a frequency of 241.8 Terahertz THz Trillion Hz.

 ** End of Page